 The barn owl is always popular because of its soft, round face and beautiful plumage.
-But, there is much about this bird that is hidden out of sight.
-These nocturnal hunters, hiding out in abandoned buildings, are actually widespread and a big asset to the countryside.
+But, much about this bird is hidden out of sight.
+These nocturnal hunters, hiding in abandoned buildings, are widespread and a significant asset to the countryside.

 Barn owls can live in many habitats, including grassland, farmland, deserts, and agricultural fields.
 American barn owls are migratory, while European barn owls have one home range up to 25 km.

 There is something about owls that we are often drawn to more than other birds of prey.
 Perhaps it is their association with wisdom or that they don’t seem as ferocious as eagles or hawks.
 Let’s look at where these fantastic birds of prey live.

 One difference between the European and American barn owl is that the American species are migratory, whereas European birds stick to a home territory year-round.
 Those that spend their summer in more northern states may fly south where it is warmer in the winter.
 There are year-round ranges with good populations in southern states, while the mid-west areas classify the bird’s status as a serious concern.
 Barn owls can be found in every state except Alaska and throughout Canada.

 This migration is essential when it comes to hunting and finding enough food.
 Feeding in the spring and summer shouldn’t be too difficult when many animals are out in the grasslands and meadows.
 But, in winter, this can get a lot more difficult if snow is on the ground.
 The prey is harder to hear, and they may not have the power to get through the snow.
 Owls in colder regions, such as snowy owls in the tundra, are much heavier and more powerful to break through that snow.

 The American barn owl is not the same as the European barn owl.
 Some believe there is just one type of barn owl globally, but the American species is around 50% heavier with shorter wings and long legs.
 This might not be apparent until you see the two side by side or if you are ever lucky enough to handle captive birds.